 With its extraordinary skyline boasting the world's tallest structure and only seven-star hotel, Dubai is a sight to behold when approached by sea.
 And, with its dizzying mix of souks, malls, beach resorts and desert, it's a fascinating place to explore.

 Today Columbus calls in the capital of the Sultanate of Oman.
 One of the world's most fascinating cities, spotless, laid-back Muscat is a low-rise, low-key port that offers easy access into a landscape of frankincense trees and coconut palms.

 From the Red Sea port of Safaga, an optional full-day excursion will take you to Luxor, once the ancient Egyptian capital Thebes.
 Discover temples at Luxor and Karnak, the vast columns of the Hypostyle Hall, and the awe-inspiring Valley of the Kings - where Howard Carter and Lord Carnarvon discovered Tutankhamun's tomb.

 Today brings another unforgettable optional excursion - from the luxurious Jordanian port of Aqaba to the extraordinary 'Rose Red' City of Petra.
 Etched into the sandstone cliffs and hillsides the lost city's extraordinary buildings are among the most unforgettable sights on Earth.

-Magellan's final Mediterranean island call is Malta, with its stunning natural Grand Harbour at Valletta.
+Columbus's final Mediterranean island call is Malta, with its stunning natural Grand Harbour at Valletta.
 Explore the surrounding streets, or head into the rugged interior - perhaps to the haunting 'silent city' of Mdina.